Ed.G.E. Initiative FAQFrequently Asked Questions for the California Education for a Global Economy Initiative.

 No. The requirement that English learners waive placement in an English classroom was repealed.
 (EC §§ 310, 311.)

-How might parents engage in the selection of language acquisition programs in their LEA?
+How might parents engage in the selection of language acquisition programs in their school district or county office of education?

-Parents and the community may provide input to the LEAs as part of the parent and community engagement process required for the development of the LCAP.
+Parents and the community may provide input to school districts and county offices of education as part of the parent and community engagement process required for the development of the LCAP.
 (EC § 305(a)(1).)

-Where can LEAs find information about developing programs for linguistically and culturally diverse students?
+Where can school districts and county offices of education find information about developing programs for linguistically and culturally diverse students?

 The California Department of Education has a list of resources with information about developing programs for linguistically and culturally diverse students.For more information, visit the CDE Two-Way Language Immersion Program Resources Web page.